AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   this, it is very important to try to reduce oscillations.
 Additionally, I would absolutely not recommend using the I, or integral, part of the PID for this.
 Using integral in drivetrain PIDs is already not ideal, but it will continuously build up error in this PID, causing major issues when it gets too strong.
 So, just don't use it.
 P and D are enough.
+In the versions of Pedro Pathing from after late July 2024, there is a Kalman filter on the drive error and the drive PIDs have a filter as well.
+These smooth out the drive error and PID response so that there is not as much oscillation during the braking portion of each path.
+The Kalman filter is tuned to have 6 for the model covariance and 1 for the data covariance.
+These values should work, but if you feel inclined to tune the Kalman filter yourself, a higher ratio of model covariance to data covariance means that the filter will rely more on its previous output rather than the data, and the opposite ratio will mean that the filter will rely more so on the data input (the raw drive error) rather than the model.
+  The filtered PIDs function like normal PIDs, except the derivative term is a weighted average of the current derivative and the previous derivative.
+Currently, the weighting, or time constant for the drive filtered PIDs is 0.6, so the derivative output is 0.6 times the previous derivative plus 0.4 times the current derivative.
+Feel free to mess around with these values and find what works best for your robot!

 * Finally, we will want to tune the centripetal force correction.
 This is a pretty simple tune.
 Open up FTC Dashboard and enable everything under the `Follower` tab.
 Then, run `CurvedBackAndForth` and turn off its timer.
-If you notice the robot is correcting towards the inside of the curve as/after running a path, then increase `centripetalScaling`, which can be found on line `117` of `FollowerConstants`.
+If you notice the robot is correcting towards the inside of the curve as/after running a path, then increase `centripetalScaling`, which can be found on line `126` of `FollowerConstants`.
 If the robot is correcting towards the outside of the curve, then decrease `centripetalScaling`.